PoE-code/Pool-of-Experts-code/README.md

 You can check the accuracy of model for queried composite task by executing the above command

-# Implementation and training details
+### Implementation and training details for CIFAR100 and TinyImageNet
 All algorithms were implemented using PyTorch and evaluated on a machine with an NVIDIA Quadro RTX 6000 and Intel Core Xeon Gold 5122.

 When training all the models, we use a stochastic gradient descent (SGD) with 0.9 momentum and the weight decay of L-2 regularization was fixed to 5e-4.